-Movies that tell a good story and have engaging characters provide that all-important re-watch value necessary for a great film.
-Arts editor Andrew Clarke presents a series of idiosyncratic suggestions for movies which may entertain if you are in the mood for something different.
+Films with re-watch value, movies with a unique quality, will become the classics of the future.
+Arts editor Andrew Clarke presents a series of idiosyncratic suggestions for movies that may entertain if you are in the mood for something different.